 Why Do We Snore with Sleep Apnea?

 When you have sleep apnea, the throat muscles tend to relax consistently from night to night, causing the airway to close on a regular basis.
+This not only results in loud snoring but also is sometimes accompanied by waking up gasping for air or feeling like you are choking.
 The loud snoring your partner may hear may be a direct result of obstructive sleep apnea.
 If snoring and other symptoms persist, then it may be time to address your sleep disorder.

 Physical Exercises for Snoring and Sleep Apnea